The Global Carbon Budget as a cointegrated system: Estimating and testing the model

 \subsection{Testing the restrictions}

 We first test for weak exogeneity and variable exclusion.
 Testing for weak exogeneity of each variable means testing whether the corresponding row in the $\alpha$ matrix is zero.
-In the latter case, the variable does not adjust to disequilibrium in any of the cointegrating relations.
+In that case, the variable does not adjust to disequilibrium in any of the cointegrating relations.
 This could be either because it is not a relevant variable for the system or because it is a driver of the system.
-If the variable is not relevant for the cointegrating relations, then the corresponding row in the $\beta$ matrix is zero, i.e., variable exclusion.
-In particular, if a variable is relevant and cannot be excluded, in addition to its $\alpha$ row being zero, then it is causing disequilibrium without adjusting to it, and it is therefore a driver of the system.
+If the variable is not relevant for the cointegrating relations, then the corresponding row in the $\beta$ matrix is zero, i.e., variable exclusion from the cointegration space.
+In particular, if a variable cannot be excluded, and its $\alpha$ row is zero, then it is causing disequilibrium without adjusting to it, and it is therefore a driver of the system.

 Table~\ref{T:rf_tests} shows the results of LR tests for zero rows in $\beta$ (exclusion) and $\alpha$ (weak exogeneity).
-The test for exclusion shows that emissions $E$ cannot be excluded from the cointegrating relations in the unrestricted model \eqref{E:VECM_RF}, so emissions are important to explain the system dynamics.
+The tests for exclusion show that emissions $E_t$ cannot be excluded from the cointegrating relations in the unrestricted model \eqref{E:VECM_RF}, so emissions are important to explain the system dynamics.
 At the same time, the row in $\alpha$ corresponding to emissions is not distinguishable from zero (weak exogeneity), and therefore emissions do not adjust to disequilibrium.
 No other variable plays a similar role, so we conclude that emissions are the central driver of the system.
+Note that, this does not imply that emissions are exogenous with respect to the global economy, or to climate outcomes in a wider sense.

+In Table~\ref{T:rf_MA} in Appendix~\ref{S:app-empirical} we present the coefficients in the common trends decomposition of the unrestricted model~\eqref{E:VECM_RF}.
+The coefficient on emissions is normalized to one, and the remaining coefficients are much smaller in magnitude, which supports the interpretation of emissions as the common trend or driver of the system.